Jayanthi-Sharma/DA-III-/README.md

 14. The grades are assigned to the students using a `while loop` and the values from the b array.
 The grades are assigned in the order of "S" (for top 10%), "A" (for next 20%), "B" (for next 30%), "C" (for next 25%+0.5), and "F" (for the remaining 15%-0.5).

-15. After assigning the grades, another loop is used to rearrange the grade array in increasing order of student numbers.
+15. After assigning the grades, nested `for loop` is used to rearrange the grade array in increasing order of student numbers.
 The index1 array is used as a reference for this reordering, and the `swapchar function` is called to swap the corresponding grades.

 16. Finally, the grades of each student are displayed according to the increasing order of student numbers.

 17. The program ends with a return 0 statement.

 In summary, this program takes input for student marks, sorts them in descending order, assigns grades based on a  10-point relative grading scale, and displays the grades in increasing order of student numbers.

+## CONCLUSION
+The provided C++ program demonstrates a simple grading system for students based on their marks.
+It sorts the marks in descending order and assigns grades according to a predefined grading scale.
+The program then displays the grades in increasing order of student numbers.

+By utilizing concepts such as arrays, sorting algorithms (specifically bubble sort), and string manipulation, the program effectively handles the input, sorting, and grading processes.
+It showcases the use of functions to facilitate code modularity and reusability.

+The program assumes a standard 10-point relative grading scale, where the distribution of grades is predetermined.
+It assigns grades to students based on the percentage of marks they achieve relative to the total number of students.

+Overall, this program provides a practical example of how to process student data, sort it, and assign grades based on a predefined scale.
+It can serve as a starting point for further enhancements and customization to fit specific grading systems or additional functionalities.